haghdk/html-training/01/README.md

 Before we create an awesome website, we need to learn about **HTML** (HyperText Markup Language).
 It’s like the skeleton of our website and tells the computer what to show.

+HTML is written in special file called an HTML file.
+You _can_ give it any cool name you want, but the first file is almost always called "index".
+So our first HTML file would be called "index.html".

 ## What Are HTML Tags?

 HTML is made up of **tags**, which are like special words wrapped in angle brackets `< >`.
 Tags usually come in pairs: a **begin tag** and an **end tag**.